amtseng/fourier_attribution_priors/data/README.md

 ### `processed/`
 Links to `/mnt/lab_data2/amtseng/att_priors/data/processed/`
-- Processed data ready to train models
+- Processed data ready to train models or downstream analysis
 - `chrom_splits.json`
 	- This defines the chromosome splits for hg38, based on chromosome size, for appropriate training, validation, and test sets